+This is an interesting literature review about the aging populations and homeless populations that discusses a few of the issues related to these topics that need further exploration in research.
+The main areas to rework are adding appropriate references to back up statements, adding transitional sentences, and restructuring the discussion so it flows more like a discussion rather than new sections of the background research.
+Also, I typically have my students try to integrate multiple studies within a paragraph around a topic or subheadings and avoid reporting on a study within one paragraph and then having another paragraph describe a second study, and another paragraph describe a third study.
+This may be stylistic and can be taken with a grain of salt, but more integration of the background research around the topics/subheadings and less singular paragraphs describing one study would be ideal.
+Otherwise, great start!

 Introduction

 Although there is no agreed-upon definition of homelessness across disciplines or countries, the Canadian Homelessness Research Network (2012) defines homelessness as “individuals without stable, permanent, appropriate housing, or the immediate prospect, means, and ability to acquire it” (para.
 9).
-Homelessness is recognized as a global phenomenon that deprives individuals of the necessities of daily life: food, water, shelter, clothing, health care, and social inclusion (Busch- Geertsema et al., 2016).
+Homelessness is recognized as a global phenomenon that can deprive individuals of the necessities of daily life: food, water, shelter, clothing, health care, and social inclusion (Busch- Geertsema et al., 2016).
 This literature review explores existing research around instances of homelessness in older adult populations.
 The research demonstrates that homelessness among older adults will significantly increase in the coming decades due to accelerated population aging and continued economic vulnerability into old age without appropriate prevention and policy response (Grenier et al., 2016).

 The U.S. Department of Housing and Urban Development (2017) defines homelessness in various ways, e.g., a chronically homeless individual “refers to an individual with a disability who has been continuously homeless for one year or more or has experienced at least four episodes of. homelessness in the last three years where the combined length of time homeless in those occasions is at least 12 months” (pg.
 2).
 Every year, over three million people experience homelessness in the USA (National Coalition for the Homeless, 2007; Ng et al., 2013).

 Researchers estimate that over 550,000 individuals in the USA and between 150,000 and 300,000 in Canada experience homelessness (Carson, 2016).
-In addition to these statistics, adults over fifty make up almost half of the homeless population, an increase of about 10 percent over the 1990s (Brown et al., 2015; Culhane et al., 2013).
+In addition to these statistics, adults over fifty make up almost half of the homeless population, an increase of about 10 percent since the 1990s (Brown et al., 2015; Culhane et al., 2013).
 Collectively, population aging, a trend of first-time homelessness at mid-life, and continued economic vulnerability into old age, indicate that without appropriate prevention and policy response, homelessness among older adults will significantly increase in the coming decades, perhaps even doubling over the next 30 years (Murphy, 2018).

 As the symbolism of home possession is connected to positive ideas of both citizenship and dignity in America (Arnold, 2004), unhoused older adults often face stigma because of their homeless status.
-Previous research has identified that homeless individuals are often perceived as less than, and are a commonly dehumanized population (Bastian et al.) The negative perceptions, stereotypes, and beliefs communicated to society often dictate actions and public policy.
+Previous research has identified that homeless individuals are often perceived as less than, and are a commonly dehumanized population (Bastian et al. year?).
+The negative perceptions, stereotypes, and beliefs communicated to society often dictate actions and public policy.
 Governmental policy-makers and advocates for the homeless working for non-governmental organizations addressing the issue play vital roles in communicating messages about ways to address the homelessness crisis.
 In turn, these messages affect the financial resources made available to address this ongoing crisis (Salem, 2015).

 Ageism and Prejudices toward Homelessness